mukil/dm4-sign-up/README.md

 You can find the latest stable version of this plugin bundled for download at [https://download.dmx.systems/](https://download.dmx.systems/).

-As mentioned above, you currently need to download and install the aditonally required `dmx-thymeleaf-0.9 .1`-Bundle, too.
+As mentioned above, you currently need to download and install the aditonally required `dmx-thymeleaf-0.9.1`-Bundle, too.

 After downloading the two bundle-files, place them in the `bundle-deploy` folder of your DMX installation and restart DMX.

 ## Plugin Configuration

 The central topic for configuring the sign-up dialog for your DMX installation is of type `Sign-up Configuration`.
-Editing this topic via your dm4-webclient allows you to interactively control/adapt many options.
+Editing this topic via the DMX Webclient allows you to interactively control/adapt many options.

 Setting a configuration option to an empty value usually means deactivating the features depending on it.